Laser Scanning the Healing Process

 Last week, I pointed out the numbers MeshLab puts out with its measuring tool are purely arbitrary.
 This is because the file has no information on the original size of the object.

 After doing some research, I have discovered that there is a way to reorient the MeshLab scale to match real life.
+Essentially the numbers in the corner are meaningless until they are compared to real life units.

 Since I have been working with models this should be relatively easy to do.
 I will take measurements on the length and the width of the wound area.